David & Carolyn Crow

 Our Route – New Orleans – Lafayette – Houston – San Antonio – Austin – Waco – Forth Worth – Dallas

-From Baton Rouge we headed for Lafayette.
+From Baton Rouge we continued on to Lafayette.

 USS Kidd (DD-661) # Baton Rouge